programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 Folium has [default values](https://python-visualization.github.io/folium/modules.html) for many of its parameters, but we need to passs a value for the center of the map.
 I find the default zoom level (`zoom_start = 10`) is too large to show the continental USA well, so we will specify a different value.

 The following code block initializes a map object, with the required attribution information, the center of the map, and a zoom level of 5.
-It returns a map object.
+It returns a Map object.

+> Note: You do not need to be familiar with how Python creates and manipulates `object`s to use Folium or to follow this tutorial.
+It is an important topic for programmers and advanced users, but many people use these tools without delving deeply into Python's implementation of objects.

 ```python